 I also (mistakenly!) thought that maybe I could spend a little bit less time babysitting farro risotto.
 But you know what?
 It was totally worth the time and effort.
 Farro risotto is good.
 Dare I say better than risotto risotto?
 Yes, I dare!

 (Although if you want to try a traditional risotto - this mushroom risotto is pretty fantastic.)

 Farro is chewy and nutty and much more filling then Arborio rice, yet it still has that risotto creaminess that I love.
-I tweaked the original recipe a little by adding roasted asparagus, more onion, and wild mushrooms.
-I also used no-beef broth since we had that on hand, although there’s probably only a slight difference in flavor if you use the original recipe’s mushroom stock instead.
+I tweaked the original recipe (which doesn't seem to exist on the internet any longer) by adding roasted asparagus, more onion, and plenty of wild mushrooms.

 If you have this for a meal, be prepared to be full afterwards.
 Pleasantly full, but full nonetheless.